giantswarm/docs/src/content/app-platform/apps/observability/_index.md

 In addition, we strive to uphold our "30 Day Upgrade Promise," our commitment to keep all managed apps within 30 days of latest upstream releases.

-TL;DR
-For observability, we recommend and provide these four managed apps:
+To summarize, for observability, we recommend and provide these four managed apps:

 ## Prometheus for monitoring/metrics